 Cuyahoga Community College in Cleveland, Ohio, and Los Rios Community College District in Sacramento, California, have received money to participate in a U.S. Department of Health and Human Services program.
 This program is designed to train students on how to convert current medical records to a computerized, paperless system.
 This program will be a part of the national effort to meet requirements that every U.S. citizen will have an electronic medical record by the year 2014, according to TMCnet.com.

-, along with 17 other community colleges in the area, is slated to receive about $7 million the first year, with a subsequent $7 million the following year.
-The Los Rios District, along with 14 colleges in California, Nevada, Arizona and Hawaii, will share $5.4 million in federal funding for the first year and another $5.3 million the second, according to a report in the Sacramento Bee
+Cuyahoga Community College and 17 other community colleges in the area are slated to receive about $7 million the first year, with a subsequent $7 million the following year.
+The Los Rios District, along with 14 colleges in California, Nevada, Arizona, and Hawaii, will share $5.4 million in federal funding for the first year and another $5.3 million for the second, according to a report in the Sacramento Bee.

-The program will involve cross training students in medical and information technology fields.
+The program will involve cross-training students in the medical and information technology fields.
 Students will be able to complete their training in six months or less in some locations, getting them out of the classroom and into related jobs as quickly as possible.
-This is accomplished through a system where students can easily identify gaps in their education and only take the classes they need to complete they need to complete their training.
+This is accomplished through a system where students can easily identify gaps in their education and only take the classes they need to complete their training.
 Students save money, as well as time, by customizing the program to their unique needs.

 Smart Grid Programs

 Smart grid technology is another area targeted by stimulus funding, but this time through the U.S. Department of Energy.
 According to the St. Louis Business Journal, St. Louis Community College will receive more than $80,000 in funding to train students in installing, maintaining, and supporting "smart" devices and software.